io-accelerate/trk-s3-sync-stream/README.md

-# trkl-s3-sync-stream
+# trkl-sync-to-s3

-`s3-sync-stream` is library that continuously syncs the contents of a folder to an S3 bucket.
+This library that continuously syncs the contents of a folder to an S3 bucket.
 Optimised for streaming file formats (video, logs).

 The library will aggresively upload content as it is being generated:
 * Each chunk will be uploaded as a part in a multipart upload